Ministries

 St. Mary’s will offer online and in-person Ash Wednesday liturgies at the following times:

 Please note that the imposition of ashes is an optional part of the Ash Wednesday liturgy.
 At our in-person liturgies, the Officiant will offer ashes.
-For those worshiping with us online, please contact the church office for questions on the Imposition of Ashes.

 WAY OF THE CROSS (STATIONS)